 For a few minutes every day consider turning a fan on with a very light breeze.
 This simulates wind, and will create stronger plant stems. – Chef Markus

 If you feel, your seedlings are struggling and starting to go leggy, consider investing in some artificial lighting.
-Now a days, small scale indoor grow lights are relatively cheap, and you will find they are ell worth the investment.
-Position the light as low over the seedlings as possible without actually touching the plants.
-You may have to adjust the height of the light as the seedlings grow.
-I personally use a 4 foot light strip on a mechanical timer to help supplement the natural sunlight.
+Nowadays, small scale indoor grow lights are relatively cheap, and you will find they are well worth the investment.

 Transplanting your seedlings

 Once the temperature really starts to warm up during mid to end of May (sometimes sooner), you can start to harden off your little seedlings.
 They should be at least 6 to 8 inches tall by now with a good amount of fully developed leaves.

 You’ll want to make sure all danger of frost has passed, but if you checked your frost date, and started your seeds accordingly they should be just about ready to make the move outdoors.

 ‘Hardening off‘ simply refers to the process of getting your plants accustomed to the harsh conditions of the outside world.

 All of a sudden there is wind, more moisture, temperature fluctuations etc… You don’t want to accidentally kill your transplants if nights are still too cold, or days are particularly hot.
 Sunlight outdoors has a different effect on plants than through a window or from a grow light.
 You have to ease them into the harsh outdoors.